Balancing Motherhood and Midwifery

 2. Set Clear Boundaries

-Boundaries are essential to prevent burnout.
-Clearly define work hours and family time.
-For instance, when you’re at home, try to be fully present with your family, and when you’re working, focus on your professional duties.
-Communicate these boundaries with clients and family to ensure everyone understands and respects your time.
+When balancing motherhood and midwifery, setting clear boundaries is absolutely essential to prevent burnout.
+You need to clearly define your work hours and your family time.
+For example, when you’re at home, truly try to be fully present with your family, giving them your undivided attention.
+And when you’re working, really focus on your professional duties.
+It’s also super important to communicate these boundaries clearly with both your clients and your family so everyone understands and respects your time.

 3. Delegate and Collaborate